taw27/School-Database-App-with-React-and-a-REST-API/README.md

 **Note: this project is under progress**

-## Overview of the Provided Project Files by Tree House
+## Overview of Project Files Provided by Tree House

 Some of the important files provided by Tree House to aid in the project has been noted below: